 - Adding a Rate STS contract (no construction) to a DFO POD substation changes the substation fraction.
-In cases when there was construction of transmission facilities at the substation (i.e. a connection project) in the previous 20 years, this leads to an increase in supply-related costs, where ultimately the DFO pays an additional construction contribution (because of the reduction of local investment.)
-Adding a Rate STS contract is further complicated by the following factors: - What if the addition of the Rate STS contract requires the construction of transmission facilities? - o What if no construction of transmission facilities in the past 20 years? - What if the last connection project was a breaker addition? - What if the last connection project was a transformer addition? - What if the last connection project was a loadn expensive reliability project? - A fair allocation of demand and supply-related costs should reflect that DCGs are using DFO facilities previously paid for by distribution rate payers.
-The reduction of participant-related costs eligible for local investment safeguards against thise subsidization. - Recalculation of the demand and supply-related costs is further complicated inwon't allocatinge costs to a second DCG at a DFO substation. - When the connection of a DCG are requires the addition of ing transmission assets (constructiontransmission facilities at the POD substation) the AESO does-issues a CCD for the connection project to the DFO assets being added (eg/ breaker or transformer).
-The DFO is charged responsible for paying the requisite constructiona contribution (presumably flowed through costs), and GUOC. - Additionally, The the AESO also does a recalculation of the any previous connection project costs (if any inthey occurred in the last 20 years) and claws back the investment that is no longer applicable for those costs. - For situations when the single market participant is a DFO that serves many end-users, the Shared shared cost allocationfacilities provisions in the current ISO tariff for (more than one market participant) may be more appropriate when determining the cost allocation, but also has issues: - The Current current ISO tariff would provides for a shared costs recalculation when one market decreases the original capacity requestand resultsing in adjustments to the participant-related costs for all market participants at the substation.contribution amount changes for all market participants at the substation - These provisions aren't applicable when there are no connection project No shared costs if no constructioncosts in the last 20 years
+In cases when there was construction at the substation in the previous 20 years, this leads to an increase in supply-related costs, where ultimately the DFO pays an additional construction contribution (because of the reduction of local investment) - What if no construction? - What if last project was a breaker add? - What if last project was a transformer add? - What if last project was an expensive reliability project? - A fair allocation of demand and supply-related costs should reflect that DCGs are using DFO facilities previously paid for by distribution rate payers.
+The reduction of participant-related costs eligible for local investment safeguards against the subsidization - Recalculation of the demand and supply related costs won't allocate costs to a second DCG at a DFO substation

+- When the DCG are adding transmission assets (construction at the substation) the AESO does a CCD for the assets being added (eg/ breaker or transformer).
+The DFO is charged a contribution (presumably flowed through costs), and GUOC. - The AESO also does a recalculation of the previous project (if any in last 20 years) and claws back investment - Shared cost allocation (more than one market participant) may be more appropriate but also has issues: - Current tariff would provide for a shared costs recalculation when one market decreases the original capacity request resulting in contribution amount changes for all market participants at the substation - No shared costs if no construction in last 20 years